Pauline Hoarau: Career

-She has advertised Armani Exchange, H&M, Jason Wu, Ralph Lauren, Tommy Hilfiger and Topshop.
-She has walked more than 200 fashion shows.
+She has advertised Armani Exchange, H&M, Jason Wu, Ralph Lauren, Tommy Hilfiger and Topshop, and participated in more than 200 fashion shows.

 She has been on the covers of Elle (France, Italia, Mexico) and French Revue des Modes.
 She has also been featured in editorials for Amica, CR Fashion Book, Crash Magazine, Elle (France, Italia, Mexico, Vietnam), Glass Magazine, Harper's Bazaar (US, UK), Interview (Germany, Russia, US), LOVE, Numéro, SKP Magazine, Teen Vogue, Vogue Japan and Wonderland Magazine.

 Personal life

-On 12 March 2021, Hoarau and her partner Simon Thoret announced that they were expecting their first child., On 4 July 2021, they had a son.
+On 12 March 2021, Hoarau and her partner, Simon Thoret, announced that they were expecting their first child.
+She gave birth to their son on 4 July 2021.
+The couple married in May 2022.